Abdulghaphor Hajjieh: Kuwait University

 Furthermore, with a group of colleagues, he started KU's first online, streaming through SoundCloud and later YouTube, named the Voice of CBA (إذاعة صوت الإدارية) that had two recurring shows, one commenting on current student affairs and another interviewing student activists about their interests.
 However, after one month he was instructed to shut it down due to complaints of bias.

-During his time at Kuwait University, he worked at Al Qabas Newspaper and Al Taleea Newspaper as a journalist, and before graduation he was chosen to intern at the United States Department of State.
-He graduated summa cum laude.
+During his time at Kuwait University, he was chosen to intern at the United States Department of State and graduated summa cum laude.

+University of Kansas

-Through a scholarship from Kuwait Institute for Scientific Research, he is currently doing a graduate degree in economics at the University of Kansas, where he was chosen to lead the prestigious Economics Graduate Student Organization.
+Through a scholarship from Kuwait Institute for Scientific Research, he is currently doing a graduate degree in economics at the University of Kansas, where he was chosen to lead the Economics Graduate Student Organization and was elected to the university's Student Senate on a platform to make the GRE optional across all graduate program applications.

 He also supports Al Wihda (قائمة الوحدة الطلابية), a liberal student organization that runs for the National Union of Kuwaiti Students's USA branch seats, writing in Al Anba newspaper that it's a principled organization that believes in democracy, liberty, equality and justice, furthermore explaining that any Kuwaiti student in the United States that's against sectarianism and tribalism should support it.

 Career

-Hajjieh has a diverse experience, working in various organizations in different capacities.

-Hajjieh joined the International Monetary Fund after graduating from Kuwait University as a Research Assistant and Course Administrator at their region office in Kuwait, the IMF's Center for Economics and Finance.
+Economics

-Working at the IMF, he gained extensive knowledge on how international organizations operate and communicate with governments, learning diplomatic language and protocol on the hands of various senior IMF officials, and interacting on a regular basis with Arab government officials when organizing economic training courses in monetary policy, fiscal policy, energy policy, financial programming and other topics.
+As a Research Assistant and Course Administrator at the International Monetary Fund, Abdulghaphor worked with in-house economists, gaining extensive knowledge on economic matters and political economy, attributing his time at the IMF to his fondness of macroeconomics.
+He also explains that he learned diplomatic language and international relations through working alongside various senior IMF officials, and interacting with senior Arab government officials when organizing economic training courses on fiscal policy, monetary policy, the real sector, and other topics.

-He also helped organize a symposium which celebrated American journalist Thomas Friedman spoke in, and a high level economic crash course for newly elected parliamentarians in the middle east.
+While at the IMF, Abdulghaphor assisted in organizing a symposium that hosted celebrated American journalist Thomas Friedman and the former Amiri Diwan's Economic Advisor H.E.
+Yousef Al-Ebraheem, PhD (د. يوسف الإبراهيم), and other economic crash courses for newly elected parliamentarians and newly appointed senior officials in the middle east.

-Hajjieh moved to the private sector to work as an Investor Relations Manager at Safat Investment Company, a medium-sized investment conglomerate.
-He also spearheaded different projects which one of yielded a Guinness World Record for the world's largest building sticket.

-After a short stint in the private sector, he was recruited to join the Techno-Economic Division at Kuwait Institute for Scientific Research, working on policy papers and empirical economic research on trade, investment and economic policy.
+Later, he was recruited to join Kuwait Institute for Scientific Research to work on policies, strategies, and applied economic research in Financial Economics and Macroeconomics as part of its Macroeconomic Policy Analysis Program, and where he participated in a project titled The 2020 Corona Virus Outbreak and Global Growth and Trade Collapse and another namely Fiscal Policy for Sustainable Public Finance in Kuwait.